 3. Pair.
-If a pair of players is missing, then the missing players forfeit 6 total individual points, The Four-Ball match will not be scored.
+If a pair of players is disqualified for being late to the tee or is not available, then the missing players forfeit 6 total individual points, The Four-Ball match will not be scored.

 4. One Player.
 If one pair is only represented by one player, then the missing player will lose all 3 Nassau points.
 The representing player will score points for his individual match as well as the four-ball match.